How to Write a Picture Book Query Letter in 6 Simple Steps

 3. Find the right agents to query

 Your picture book will be a better match for some agents than others.
 Alongside marketability, an agent will also look at fit.
 Are they the right person to represent your book?
 Is it the kind of book that they want to take on?
+You can check out our directory of picture book agents to see who's currently accepting submissions, and who's particularly interested in picture books like yours!

 Research is 90% of the querying game.
 It doesn't matter how good your book is if you're not querying the right agents for you and not specifying your query for each agent.
 You want to query agents who represent books that feel similar but not identical to yours: fraternal twins who won't compete with each other, but who make sense side-by-side on a bookshelf.